GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 for joining or analytics while reducing the risk of handling the data by obfuscating the raw sensitive identifiers.

-To minimize the risk of handling large volumes of sensitive data, you can use an automated data transformation pipeline to create de-identified datasets that can be used for migrating from on-premises to cloud or keep a de-identified replica for analytics.
-Cloud DLP can inspect the data for sensitive information when the dataset has not been characterized, by using [more than 100 built-in classifiers](https://cloud.google.com/dlp/docs/infotypes-reference).
+To minimize the risk of handling large volumes of sensitive data, you can use an automated data transformation pipeline to create de-identified datasets that can be used for migrating from on-premises to the cloud or keep a de-identified replica for analytics.
+When the dataset has not been characterized, Cloud DLP can inspect the data for sensitive information using [more than 100 built-in classifiers](https://cloud.google.com/dlp/docs/infotypes-reference).

 One of the daunting challenges during data migration to the cloud is how to manage sensitive data.
 The sensitive data can be in structured forms like analytics tables or unstructured like chat history or transcription records.
 You can use Cloud DLP to identify sensitive data from both of these kinds of sources